Hi. I’m Karen Quance Jeske, PhD, also known as the Soul Librarian. If you are a reader who is also a soul seeker, you should feel right at home here.

 It is my hope that our relationship will change the way we both read and enjoy books.
 If you decide to share your email address with me, I promise to honor your time and your inbox by sending only a monthly digest of posts from the blog as well as important announcements about changes, programs, or products.

 With the exception of a four-year stay in Chicago, I have lived in Iowa for my entire life.
-I grew up in a great small town and today I live in the great small city of Des Moines with my husband.
+I grew up in a great small town and today I live in the great small city of Des Moines with my husband and our West Highland White Terrier, Wellington.

 I am a spiritual seeker and former professor with a PhD in sociology.
 I am a graduate of the Prairie Fire spiritual formation program as well as programs in Contemplative Leadership and Contemplative Dialogue.
 I have experience leading workshops and retreats and am the co-creator of a new adult faith formation curriculum at my church.